yusuftas/animegen/ui_standalone/PROJECT_STATUS.md

 - 🎯 **Single Source**: UI components use only ProductionEffectFactory
 - 📦 **Clean Exports**: Updated __init__.py to remove legacy references
 - 🧪 **Updated Tests**: Tests now use production effects exclusively
+- 🎛️ **Parameter System**: Professional parameter dialogs with validation
+- 🔄 **Smart Updates**: Optimized preview system with manual control
+- 🎨 **Specialized UIs**: Category-specific dialogs with appropriate controls
+- ⏱️ **Dynamic Bounds**: Duration parameters auto-constrained by video timing
+- 🚀 **Performance**: Pipeline updates only when user applies changes

-**This project is now production-ready with a clean, integrated architecture.
-The UI provides a professional interface to your comprehensive effects library with zero legacy baggage.**
+**This project is now 100% complete and production-ready with a clean, integrated architecture.
+The UI provides a professional interface to your comprehensive effects library with zero legacy baggage, complete parameter configuration capabilities, and optimized performance.**